Welcome to the MySuper dashboard.

 - Achieve an investment return (after tax and investment expenses) exceeding inflation, as measured by the Consumer Price Index, by at least 3.5% per annum over rolling ten-year periods.

-- Confine the chance of the rate credited to members falling below zero in any financial year to less than one in eight.
+- Confine the chance of the rate credited to members falling below zero in any financial year to less than one in five.

 - Achieve an investment return (after tax and investment expenses) exceeding the median of the SuperRatings Default Option Survey over rolling five-year periods.